-Despite many common features, these words are used interchangeably and so with this article, and we will unfold the points, that exhibit the variations between cereals and pulses.
+In this post, we will unfold the points that exhibit the major differences between cereals and pulses.

 Content: Cereals Vs Pulses